On Dvoretzky's theorem for subspaces of $L_p$: Further remarks

 \section{Further remarks}

 {\bf 1.
 Optimality of the result.} If the isotropic measure $\mu$ on $S^{n-1}$ is the one supported on $\pm e_i$'s i.e. $X_p(\mu)\equiv \ell_p^n$, then Theorem \ref{thm:conc-B_p} is optimal (up to constants depending on $p$) as was proved in \cite{PVZ}.
-Moreover, Theorem \ref{thm:main-2} is optimal, in the sense that if the typical $k$-dimensional subspace of $\ell_p^n$ is $(1+\varepsilon)$-spherical, then $k\leq C p (\varepsilon n)^{2/p} $ for some absolute constant $C>0$ (see \cite{PVZ}).
+Moreover, Theorem \ref{thm:main-3} is optimal, in the sense that if the typical $k$-dimensional subspace of $\ell_p^n$ is $(1+\varepsilon)$-spherical, then $k\leq C p (\varepsilon n)^{2/p} $ for some absolute constant $C>0$ (see \cite{PVZ}).
 We should mention that it is known, that for concrete values of $p$ one can embed $\ell_2^k$ into $\ell_p^n$ even isometrically (see \cite{Ko} for details).
 However, this is not a typical subspace.
-Let us note that once we have established the concentration estimate of Theorem \ref{thm:conc-B_p}, then the standard net argument yields the result with an extra logarithmic on $\varepsilon$ term.
-Section 4 serves exactly the purpose of removing this term: We utilize Theorem \ref{thm:Mau-Pis-stoch}, to prove the distributional inequality of Theorem \ref{thm:conc-B_p-2}.
-Then we use this inequality along with the chaining method to conclude the logarithmic-free dependence on $\varepsilon$ in our main result.
-This approach has been inspired by \cite{Sch1}.
-In probabilistic terms Theorem \ref{thm:conc-B_p-2} says that the process $(\|G\theta\|_{B_p(\mu)}^p-I_p^p)_{\theta \in S^{k-1} }$ has two-level tail behavior described by $\psi(n,p,\cdot)$.

 {\bf 2.
-Selection of randomness.} Embeddings of $\ell_2^k$ into $L_q, \; q>2$ under different randomness have appeared in the literature in \cite{BDGJN}.
+Selection of randomness.} Embeddings of $\ell_2^k$ into $L_q, \; 2< q <\infty$ under different randomness have appeared in the literature in \cite{BDGJN}.
 The authors there consider large random matrices with independent Rademacher entries in order to $K(q)$-embed $\ell_2^k$ into $\ell_q^N$ with $N\simeq k^{q/2}$, where $K(q)>0$ depends only on $q$.
 Then, they use this result in order to prove that for any $1<p<2$ there exists uncomplemented subspace of $L_p$ which is isomorphic to Hilbert space.
 It is worth mentioning, that one can prove a concentration result similar to that of Theorem \ref{thm:conc-B_p} using other randomness than Gaussian.
-In particular, if $\nu$ is isotropic Borel probability measure on $\mathbb R^n$ which satisfies log-Sobolev inequality with constant $\rho>0$ then we may prove the following:
+In particular, if $\nu$ is an isotropic\footnote{The isotropic measures on $\mathbb R^n$ are defined similarly: A Borel probability measure $\nu$ on $\mathbb R^n$ is said to be isotropic if $\int_{\mathbb R^n} \langle x, \theta \rangle ^2 \, d\nu(x)=1$ for all $\theta\in S^{n-1}$.} Borel probability measure on $\mathbb R^n$ which satisfies a log-Sobolev inequality with constant $\rho>0$ then we may prove the following: